kaisersoftapps/docs/docs/field-craft/troubleshooting-and-support/index.md

 ## "Time in Status" Calculation is Not Fully Precise

 Currently, the app calculates ["Time in Status"](../time-in-status/index.md) based on [Work Calendars](../work-calendars.md) and Jira time settings.
-However, this approach may lead to discrepancies in change log timestamps and durations.
+However, this approach may lead to discrepancies in change log timestamps and durations.ку

 **Key Issues:**
 1. **Time Zone Differences** – Each user views issue history with their own time zone offset.
 As a result, a status change made during a user's working hours might appear outside of working hours in the Work Calendar.
 2. **Skipped Short-Term Changes** – Due to performance constraints and [calculation limitations in Forge](https://developer.atlassian.com/platform/forge/platform-quotas-and-limits/), frequent or short-duration status changes (e.g., a status change lasting only a few minutes) might be skipped.

 These factors can affect the accuracy of "Time in Status" calculations, potentially leading to misleading results.